Safety Tips to Prepare For Heat

 Published:

-DURING A HEAT EVENT
+DURING A HIGH HEAT

 • Avoid strenuous activity and direct exposure to the sun during the hottest parts of the day, specifically from 12 – 6 p.m.